-FinCEN is a part of the Department of the Treasury's Office of Terrorism and Financial Intelligence.
-FinCEN administers the Bank Secrecy Act, which aims at addressing the problems of money laundering and other forms of illicit finance, including terrorist financing.
-Effective May 2018, FinCEN updated its "know your customer" rules for all federally regulated financial institutions, requiring financial institutions to perform customer due diligence.
+FinCEN is a part of the Department of the Treasury's Office of Terrorism and Financial Intelligence, and administers the Bank Secrecy Act, which aims to address the problems of money laundering and other forms of illicit finance, including terrorist financing.
+In May 2018, Fin-CEN updated its "know-your-customer" rules for all federally regulated financial institutions, requiring financial institutions to perform customer due diligence.
 These regulated institutions include banks and securities brokers.
-The customer due diligence rules require regulated financial institutions to identify and verify the beneficial owners of their "legal entity customers".
-A "legal entity customer" includes a corporation, limited liability company or other entity that is created by filing of a public document with a Secretary of State or similar office, a general partnership, and any similar business entity formed in the USA or a foreign country.
+The customer due diligence rules require regulated financial institutions to identify and verify the beneficial owners of their "legal entity customers". "legal entity customer" includes a corporation, limited liability company or other entity that is created by the filing of a public document with a Secretary of State or similar office, a general partnership, and any similar business entity formed in the USA or a foreign country.
 Importantly, companies traded publicly in the USA are excluded from the definition of legal entity customer.